 Aging: As people get older, their feet can change shape and so too can the nails.

 If you have an ingrown toenail, and there is inflammation, swelling, pain or discharge, you should see a podiatrist as soon as possible.
 Ingrown nails that are left can become excruciatingly painful and can easily become infected.
-People with diabetes, peripheral vascular disease, or other circulatory disorders must avoid any form of self-treatment should seek immediate podiatric advise at the first signs of an ingrown toenail, as it can lead to more severe complications.
+People with diabetes, peripheral vascular disease, or other circulatory disorders must avoid any form of self-treatment and should seek immediate podiatric advise at the first signs of an ingrown toenail, as it can lead to more serious complications.

 Where conservative treatment has proven ineffective in preventing reoccurrence, Dr Buckley offers a number of more permanent surgical procedures.

 To book an appointment with Dr Ned Buckley regarding your ingrown toenail, please click the button below for an instant online appointment or call our West Perth clinic on 9481 8194.